Jerrylum/pros-depot/README.md

      - For multiple changes: "Update one or more version(s)"
    - If pushing is enabled (`push: true`):
      - Checks if the target branch exists
-     - If branch doesn't exist, creates a new orphan branch
+     - If the branch doesn't exist, create a new orphan branch
      - Commits and pushes the updated depot file

 ## Advanced Usage